March 14th, 2019

 Over the past weeks, media outlets the world over have covered efforts like

 Just last week, Saoi spoke at an event in Leinster House and appeared on RTE’s Late Late Show.
-She also joined a group of European school children who travelled to Strasbourg ye
+They also joined a group of European school children who travelled to Strasbourg ye

 Yet, in the flurry of the lead-up to tomorrow’s event, Saoi has some reservations about the possible outcome of the attention.
-“I feel like we’re being heard with all this media attention, but I’m not sure that we’ve yet been listened to,” she finds.
+“I feel like we’re being heard with all this media attention, but I’m not sure that we’ve yet been listened to,” they find.

 “I think now people are saying, ‘we’re going to make the kids aware of climate change’, and the thing is, we are aware.
 I don’t remember where I wasn’t.
-We need action now,” she says.
+We need action now,” they say.

 Many commentators discuss the school strikes using nouns, adjectives, and adverbs all rooted in the same four letters – hope.